PostHog/posthog.com/contents/handbook/people/spending-money.md

 ### Your personal card

-- You shouldn't usually need to do this - if you can't use your PostHog card for some reason, ask Charles or Eltje to purchase it for you on theirs in the first instance.
+- You shouldn't usually need to do this - if you can't use your PostHog card for some reason, ask Charles or Grace to purchase it for you on theirs in the first instance.
-- If you do need to use your personal card, just post the receipt in the #ops channel in Slack and tag Charles and Grace to get reimbursed manually.
+- If you do need to use your personal card, just post the receipt in the #team-people-and-ops channel in Slack and tag Charles and Grace to get reimbursed manually.

 Accidentally bought something on the company card when it was a personal expense?
 Tried changing the payment method with the merchant and it's too late?
 Don't worry!
-Again, just post in #ops _as soon as you become aware_ and we will provide you with the relevant bank details for you to repay the company.
+Again, just post in #team-people-and-ops _as soon as you become aware_ and we will provide you with the relevant bank details for you to repay PostHog.

 ## Making larger purchases

 If your purchase fits within the policy below, there is no need to ask.
 We _cannot_ pay you back for anything without a receipt if you use your personal card.

-You may not have enough space on your company card if you're a new starter, just ask Charles or Grace to increase your limit.
+If you don't have enough space on your company card, just ask Charles or Grace to increase your limit.

 ## Equipment